Acuña homers, shines defensively, Braves beat Mets 5-3

 TRAINER’S ROOM

+Mets: A tough night got even worse for New York in the ninth inning.
+Hustling down the line on an infield grounder, All-Star second baseman Jeff McNeil pulled up with a left hamstring injury just as he reached the bag.
+McNeil slammed down his helmet in obvious frustration and trudged slowly off the field accompanied by a trainer.
+“I didn’t feel it pop,” McNeil said.
+“Just a little snag.
+Nothing crazy.”
+One of the NL’s top hitters with a .332 average, McNeil will undergo an MRI on Wednesday to determine the seriousness of the injury.
+“Hopefully it’s not too bad,” he said.
+“Maybe it’s just a cramp.”

-Atlanta rookie slugger Austin Riley will not need surgery on his injured right knee and expects to return to the Braves’ lineup in about two weeks.
+Braves: Rookie slugger Austin Riley will not need surgery on his injured right knee and expects to return to the Braves’ lineup in about two weeks.
 The outfielder went on the 10-day injured list Aug.
-5 after spraining his knee during a workout.
-An MRI showed the ligament was holding up well and Riley should be able to rehab the injury, avoiding what likely would have been season-ending surgery. … The outlook is not as promising for Braves shortstop Dansby Swanson, who continues to rehab a bruised right foot that already has kept him out far longer than expected.
+5 after spraining his knee during a workout. … The outlook is not as promising for Braves shortstop Dansby Swanson, who continues to rehab a bruised right foot that already has kept him out far longer than expected.
 He went on the IL retroactive to July 24 and still is not sure when he’ll be able to return.
-“I mean, he hasn’t taken a ground ball in the three weeks he’s been down,” manager Brian Snitker said.
-“That’s a significant amount of time to miss.
-Going into this, no one saw this coming.”

 UP NEXT